erfan377/trustRank/README.md

 for dappradar you need to clean the data after fetching them.
 Put the exported jsons in a folder and run the `dapp_clean` function like
 `python scraping.py dapp_clean [folder containing original jsons] [folder to export the clean jsons into]`

-Later you have to put the outputs from all the scraping functions into a folder and run the `aggregate` function.
+Later you have to put the outputs from all the scraping functions into a folder and run the `aggregate` function to identify which website can be trusted the most
 `python scraping.py aggregate [path to folder containing all jsons]`

 ## How to upload data to Firestore